Habk51/Habk51.github.io/docs/ENGLISH/31-High-scoring-Formulas-to-Answer-the-IELTS-Speaking-Question.md

 Native speaker words

 Let's learn some native speaker words which are useful for answering this type of question.
-These words can also help you understand the model answers on the next page more thoroughly.
+These words can also help you understand the model answers on the next page more [[thoroughly]].

  convenient adjective fitting or plans in well with a person's needs.
 Is Friday it convenient afternoon? for you to meet